jetimms/cashflow/README.md

     primary savings goal.
 Those occurances will teach you to be more disciplined.

-    With zero-sum budgeting, you will eventually set the budget and actual for each item to what you actually spent on that item.
-In other words, budget is never less than actual and should be equal once the period has expired and all budgetted money for each item is spent.
-(The difference value should show zero, when the period is up.)

     One last thing.
 A budget isn't for accounting or keeping track of your account balances.
 Use other personal finance tools for that.

+    With zero-sum budgeting, you will eventually set the budget and actual each item to what you actually spent on that item.
+In other words, for budget is never less than actual and should be equal once the period has expired and all budgetted money for each item is spent.
+(The difference value should show zero, when the period is up.)

-    // do an internet search for "zero sum budget how to" to learn more
+    // do a internet search for "zero sum budget how to" to learn more

-    blahBlahBlah_IKnowThisAlready = brainScan(you);
+    blahBlahBlah_YouKnowThisAlready = improbableAccurateBrainScan(you);
   }
 }
 ```